Report Seabirds

 Wildlife rehabilitation is the rescue, first aid and supportive care of injured or ill native species.

-Wildlife patients in the Kaikōura region consist of primarily seabirds, as well as terrestrial species.
+Wildlife patients in the Kaikōura region consist of primarily seabirds, as well as terrestrial bird species.

-Given the high incidence of wildlife patient cases in Kaikōura, it is anticipated that the wildlife hospital will admit >1,500 animals/kararehe per year in need of specialist care, based on hundreds of patients annually over the past six years (whilst our Trust Founder was operating on a significantly reduced voluntary scale).
+Given the high incidence of patient cases in Kaikōura, it is anticipated that the wildlife hospital will admit >1,500 native birds per year in need of specialist care, based on hundreds of patients annually over the past seven years (whilst our Trust Founder was operating on a significantly reduced voluntary scale).
 Patient numbers are set to increase as environmental threats and the biodiversity crisis worsen.
 While some threats are well known, others are just emerging.

 Unwell Wildlife

-• If you find an ill or injured Hutton’s shearwater or penguin, please report to 021 585 586 at Project WellBird.
+• If you find ill or injured seabirds such as shearwaters or penguins, please report to 021 585 586 at Project WellBird.

 If requested to rescue, please carefully capture the bird using a towel.
 Please house in a ventilated box in a quiet cool area until handover can be arranged.
 Please minimise handling and do not attempt to feed or hydrate birds.

-• Unwell shearwaters or penguins with a chance of recovery require handover to our voluntary wildlife rehabilitator at Project WellBird for treatment.
+• Unwell seabirds such as shearwaters or penguins require handover to our voluntary wildlife rehabilitator at Project WellBird for treatment.
+Please call 021 585 586.

-Alternatively, please contact DOC Rangers at the Kaikōura DOC Field Base via the Renwick DOC Office by phoning 03 572 9100, or the DOC Hotline on 0800 362 468.
+Alternatively, please contact Department of Conservation rangers at the Kaikōura DOC Field Base via the Renwick DOC Office by phoning 03 572 9100, or the DOC Hotline on 0800 362 468.

 • If you find crash landed Hutton’s shearwater adults during the breeding season from August-February, please rescue and release into the sea (off wharves, boat ramps or slipways), to let birds swim or dive off.